lgustavolp/cypress-basico-v2/README.md

 # Study Cypress

-Sample project for the create some test cases using Cypress;
+Sample project for the create some test cases using Cypress + JavaScript;

 ## Pre-requirements